 The principal office of the distribution and services segment is located in Houston, Texas.
-There are 63 active facilities in the distribution and services segment, with 29 of these facilities owned and 34 are leased facilities.
+There are 63 active facilities in the distribution and services segment, of which 27 facilities are owned and 36 facilities are leased.

 The oil and gas operation's principal manufacturing facilities are located in Houston, Texas and Oklahoma City, Oklahoma, with both facilities owned by the Company.
-The oil and gas focused operations have 21 parts and service facilities, with two in Arkansas, two in Colorado, four in Louisiana, one in New Mexico, one in Oklahoma, 10 in Texas and one in Wyoming, with many of these facilities shared with the commercial and industrial operations.
+The oil and gas focused operations have 19 parts and service facilities, with one in Arkansas, two in Colorado, four in Louisiana, one in New Mexico, one in Oklahoma, nine in Texas and one in Wyoming, with many of these facilities shared with the commercial and industrial operations.

-The commercial and industrial businesses operate 40 parts and service facilities, with one facility in Alabama, one in Connecticut, 11 in Florida, one in Kentucky, two in Louisiana, one in Massachusetts, one in Oklahoma, three in New Jersey, one in New York, one in North Carolina, 10 in Texas, one in Virginia, one in Washington and five facilities located in Colombia, South America.
+The commercial and industrial businesses operate 42 parts and service facilities, with one facility in Alabama, one in Connecticut, one in Colorado, 11 in Florida, one in Kentucky, two in Louisiana, one in Massachusetts, one in Oklahoma, three in New Jersey, one in New York, one in North Carolina, 11 in Texas, one in Virginia, one in Washington and five facilities located in Colombia, South America.